XueFuzhao/OpenMoE/README.md

 OpenMoE is a project aimed at igniting the open-source MoE community!
 We are releasing a family of open-sourced Mixture-of-Experts (MoE) Large Language Models.

 Since we are a small team working on a huge project, we cannot handle everything.
-Instead, we release some intermedia checkpoints in this repo to invite more contributors to work on open-sourced MoE project together!
+Instead, we release some intermediate checkpoints in this repo to invite more contributors to work on open-sourced MoE project together!

 ## News